workkkfor2012/gemini-coder/README.md

 - `Code Web Chat: Code Completion in Chat` - Use chatbot for code completion.
 - `Code Web Chat: Code Completion in Chat with...` - Use chatbot for code completion with selected preset.

-### Refactoring
+### Editing context

-- `Code Web Chat: Refactor` - Modify and create files based on natural language instructions.
+- `Code Web Chat: Edit Context` - Create and modify files in context based on natural language instructions.

 ### Applying chat responses